-The Wolper Law Firm is currently investigating claims against James Austin King III, a Financial Adviser at Commonwealth Financial Network in Greensboro, North Carolina.
+The Wolper Law Firm, P.A. is currently investigating claims against James Austin King III, a Financial Adviser at Commonwealth Financial Network in Greensboro, North Carolina.
 James King III has been in the securities industry since the 1990s and previously worked at WS Griffith Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), James King has been the subject of seven customer complaints or arbitrations since 2007, in which customers have alleged sales practice violations.
 The common allegation among most of these complaints is that James King “promised

 Of these complaints, four went to a final arbitration hearing in 2017 and three awards of $129,000, $550,000, and $128,000 were made to the customer.

 For a full copy of James Austin King’s CRD, click https://brokercheck.finra.org/individual/summary/2865236#disclosuresSection.

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.